Dr Stephen D.P. Fielden PhD, MChem

 Molecular Machines

-Stephen has researched the development and operation of molecular Brownian ratchet mechanisms.
-These allow the construction of molecular machines which can drive systems away from thermodynamic equilibrium.
+Stephen has researched the development and operation of molecular machines, including the application of Brownian ratchet mechanisms.
+These can be used to drive systems away from thermodynamic equilibrium.
 Stephen has demonstrated prototypical molecular machines formed of interlocked molecules, including catenanes and rotaxanes.
-He has focussed on chemically fuelled systems, which can operate using the energy released by the degradation of high energy chemicals to waste products.
+He has focussed on chemical reaction networks, which can operate using the energy released by the degradation of high energy chemicals to waste products.

 Polymer Nanotechnology